StatueFungus/VacuumCleanerSim/README.md

 ## Usage

 After you start the software, you are in the "build" phase.
-The you can draw some obstacles and place the vacuum robot.
+There you can draw some obstacles and place the vacuum robot.

-To use the software you need to know some key assignment:
+To use the software you need to know some key assignments:

 * `R` - places the robot at the position of your mouse cursor
 * `M` - switch the mode to the "simulation" phase.
 Only possible if there is a robot placed in the environment.
 * `P` - toggle display of the coverage path
 * `ESC` - exits the software

 The result of the simulation will be a folder under /output.
-There will be all saved screenshots simulation and a csv-file that contains all data of the simulation.
+There will appear all saved screenshots and a csv-file that contains all data of the simulation.